Emergency Maintenance: How to Stop Panic & Start Planning

 When Is Maintenance Considered an Emergency?Emergency maintenance workfow

-The line between urgent and emergency might seem blurry at first glance, but it helps to separate the two based on whether you could reasonably delay maintenance without causing significant harm.
+Urgent versus emergency maintenance is separated by one question: Can you delay the repair without causing major harm?
 In general, think of urgent maintenance as something that needs to be done tomorrow, whereas emergency maintenance is something that needs immediate attention.

-Imagine an airplane has a sensor malfunction just before scheduled takeoff versus the Wi-Fi not working properly for passengers.
-The sensor issue would likely require emergency maintenance so that the plane can take off as soon as possible, whereas the Wi-Fi issue, while inconvenient, could probably be addressed when there’s a break in the flight schedule for that aircraft.
+Imagine an airplane with a sensor malfunction just before takeoff versus a Wi-Fi failure during the flight.
+The sensor issue would likely require emergency maintenance so that the plane can take off as soon as possible.
+The Wi-Fi issue, while inconvenient, could probably be addressed when there’s a break in the flight schedule for that aircraft.

-• Pipe burst: Water rushing in could cause significant property damage or flooding that endangers people.
+• Burst pipe: Water leaks can cause cause significant property damage or flooding that endangers people.
 This is generally an emergency wherever it occurs.

 • Refrigerator breaks down at a restaurant: Some emergency situations are more context-dependent.
-If a refrigerator breaks down at a consulting firm’s office, it would be considered a non-emergency to be addressed the following day or even week, but if a refrigerator breaks down at a restaurant, it needs to be addressed immediately for food-safety reasons.
+If a refrigerator breaks down at a consulting firm’s office, it would be considered a non-emergency maintenance issue.
+But if a refrigerator breaks down at a restaurant, it’s a top priority due to food-safety reasons.

 • Broken HVAC during a heatwave: While HVAC repairs aren’t always urgent, some situations require emergency maintenance — for instance, if a hospital needs to keep the air-conditioning temperature at a safe level for patients during a heatwave.